- HR guide

 1.3 Smooth out the transition phase until the employee leaves the company

 Normally, the time span between the employment termination and company exit take from 2 weeks to a couple of months.
-Clarify whether the employee is available to train the successor, or has a handover prepared for them, in the absence of an immediate internal replacement.
+Clarify whether the employee is available to train the successor to ensure a smooth transition.
+If not, if he or she has a handover prepared for the hire, in the absence of an immediate internal replacement.
+Make sure to have all the knowledge transferred.

 1.4 Discuss possible open claims